raspu/RPFourierScrambler/README.md

 # RPFrourierScrambler
-Helper class for generating Fourier's scramble arrays
+Helper class for generating Fourier's scramble arrays in Swift